 - Compatibility refers to how the innovation aligns with the adopter’s lifestyle.

 - Observability involves seeing the product or behavior in action.
 It can demonstrate how it can be used.
-It is easier to get potential adopters to simply observe an expensive product like a car than it is to get all of them in for a test drive.
+It is easier to get potential adopters to simply observe an expensive product like a car than it is to get all of them in one for a test drive.
 Also, the more people around you that you see using a product, the more likely you feel like buying that product too.

 How to Measure Technological Progress

 One of the most common methods used to measure technological progress is through the Solow Residual.
 The Solow Residual method works under the assumption that all changes in output that can’t be explained by changes in the capital stock or changes in the number of workers must be due to technological progress.
 The method uses a simple linear regression to estimate growth.

 - Regress output on capital and labor using simple linear regression.

 - The regression residuals are TFP growth.
 (Total Factor Productivity – the ratio of aggregate output (e.g., GDP) to aggregate inputs)

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: